kryptx/palmetto/README.md

 Relative to each such endpoint must exist a corresponding `/authorize` endpoint that will ensure the user's presence (via whatever means the PIP implementer wishes) before prompting the user to release the requested IVs to the client.

-Once the user authenticates and decides whether to grant access, they are redirected to the callback url in the root document.
+Once the user authenticates and decides whether to grant access, they are redirected to the callback url in the root document, either with an error or an authorization code (`code` query string parameter) which can be exchanged for the required + granted data.

 ### User Agent